 The advantage with returning shoppers: you can recognize them when they visit you.

 The problem with returning shoppers: you can recognize them (only) when they visit you.

 (Or you can chase them around the web by retargeting them wherever they go.
 That’s a topic for another discussion.)

 So, to turn this recognition into a relationship with the shopper, you need to give them a reason to identify themselves to you.
 You need their permission, and a chance to reach out to them.
 Besides your standard welcome modal that collects email and SMS, here are three terrific tactics to collect an email address or mobile number and reach out to your shoppers.

 - Personalize!
 Leading with personalization is a terrific way to encourage customers to subscribe.
-When considering your returning anonymous, you have the benefit of browse history.
-Use the browse history to share personalized product recommendations and make the case for why the shopper should identify themself.
+When considering your returning anonymous shoppers, you have the benefit of browse history.
+Use the browse history to share personalized product recommendations and make the case for why the shopper should identify themselves.

 Start the Relationship with Relevance